topekuno/sedekah-qr-extractor/README.md

 ## Overview

 This project provides a Python script for extracting QR code data and images from PDF files.
 This can be particularly useful for processing documents containing charitable donation information with QR codes.
-It was mainly used to extract this [pdf](https://www.muamalat.com.my/wp-content/uploads/2023/10/LIST-OF-QR-CODE-FOR-E-DERMA.pdf).
+It was mainly used to extract this [pdf](https://www.muamalat.com.my/wp-content/uploads/2023/10/LIST-OF-QR-CODE-FOR-E-DERMA.pdf) for [sedekah-je](https://github.com/khrnchn/sedekah-je) repo.
 It only extracts data from the QR Code itself and not from the text inside the PDF.

 Scripts used to process the PDF: qr_codes_with_images.py/qr_codes_only.py -> duitnow_qr_parser_state.py -> merge_ts_json_data.py

 ## Features